Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

 Why?
 It's simple.

 A goal without a purpose will be harder to accomplish.
-Maybe you have a long-term goal to achieve a certain amount of wealth.
-Maybe that's tied to accumulating $2 million by age 55.
+Maybe you have a long-term plan to achieve a certain amount of wealth.
+Perhaps that's tied to accumulating $2 million by age 55.
 That sounds like a great goal on the surface.
 Here's the $2 million question – why do you need that amount of money?
 How did you arrive at that number?
 Why is it important to you?
 If you can't answer those questions, it will be easy to stray from the goal.

 If, however, there is a purpose behind that goal aligned with your values, you'll find it easier to stay focused.